-Again because we are an animal welfare/rescue organization, we thought our earlier matrix did not capture some of our work very well, so we created two new categories in 2016: Assistance to Caretakers (Community Cat Colony caretakers generally) and Direct Colony Care.
+We also created two new categories in 2016: Assistance to Caretakers (Community Cat Colony caretakers generally) and Direct Colony Care.
 There is some overlap among our categories and we will continue to refine them.

 Our matrix data approximates the Shelter Animals Count official matrix.
-Totals may not match for various reasons; community cat may be TNRd and then adopted later, for example.
+Totals may not match for various reasons; a community cat may be TNRd and then adopted later, for example.